-Peridot Rd., a few blocks north of Austin in Pflugerville, Tx.
-We welcome you for services and Bible study.
+Peridot Rd., a few blocks north of Austin in Pflugerville.
+We welcome you to services.

-WORSHIP RESOURCES : Variable texts for upcoming Divine Liturgy (bilingual)
+UNIQUE RESOURCES : Variable texts for upcoming Divine Liturgy (bilingual).
+Also:

-Joining the Church: Baptisms are in English, Russian, or Spanish.
+Joining the Church: Baptisms are in English, Russian, Spanish, or German.
 Adult baptisms follow a period of testing and prayer, the catechumenate.
 Orthodox Christians may simply attend and belong.
 If you want to enter the Orthodox Church, call Fr.
 Aidan (512) 696-6890.